-A fecal impaction is a large lump of dry, hard stool that remains stuck in the rectum.
-It is most often seen in patients with long-term constipation.
+A fecal impaction is a large lump of dry, hard stool that stays stuck in the rectum.
+It is most often seen in people who are constipated for a long time.

 Impaction of the bowels

-Constipation is when you are not passing stool as often as you normally do.
-Your stool becomes hard and dry, and it is difficult to pass.
+Constipation is when you are not passing stool as often or as easily as is normal for you.
+Your stool becomes hard and dry.
+This makes it difficult to pass.

-Persons at risk for chronic constipation and fecal impaction include those who:
+You are at more risk for chronic constipation and fecal impaction if:

-- Have diseases of the brain or nervous system that damage the nerves that go to the muscles of the intestines
+- You have a disease of the brain or nervous system that damages the nerves that go to the muscles of the intestines.